suit-wg/suit-report/draft-ietf-suit-report.md

   }
 }
 ~~~~

-suit-report-records is a list of 0 or more SUIT Records.
-Because SUIT
-Records are only generated on failure, in simple cases this can be an
-empty list.

 suit-report-result provides a mechanism to show that the SUIT procedure
 completed successfully (value is true) or why it failed (value is a map